Profiling stellar environments of gravitational wave sources: Method

-We consider three environments that could impart time-varying LOSVs to a CBC: A) the vicinity of a supermassive black hole (SMBH) as a proxy for an AGN environment, B) a globular cluster (GC), and C) a nuclear star cluster (NSC).
 To analyse the kinematics of the CoM of the CBC in these environments, we set up a Cartesian coordinate system in Figure \ref{fig: co_ord_sys} placed at the center of the gravitating source.
 Let $\iota_{\mathrm{out}}$ be the angle between our LOS and the angular momentum vector of the outer orbit, and let the projection vector of our LOS onto the outer orbital plane be along $\boldsymbol{e}_y$.
 Then:

 where $\vartheta$ is the angular location of the binary in the orbital plane with respect to the x-axis, and $r$ is the radial location.

 Let us further define a vector $\boldsymbol{\mathcal{V}} (r, \vartheta)$ such that: